nhpc/generator-mean-seed/docs/updating.md

 Remember to update the generator first!
 `npm install -g generator-mean-seed`

 Re-run `yo mean-seed` and select the same core you used the first time to Git merge in updates!
+Just type 'a' (for overwrite all) if you get prompted about file conflicts - we'll handle those with Git merge later so it's safe to overwrite everything in the generator branch.

 ## Updates / Merging Strategy (for Cores)